Dodge Charger (2006): Trim levels

-SRT-8
+SRT8

 An SRT8 version of the Charger debuted at the 2005 New York International Auto Show.
 Powered by a 425 hp version of the 370 cuin Hemi V8, it also featured upgraded Brembo brakes, and interior and exterior updates.
 The engine is rated at 420 lbft of torque at 4,800 rpm.
 The 425 SAE net horsepower of the modern 6.1 L Hemi makes it more powerful than the Chrysler Hemi engines of the muscle car era, the biggest of which were rated at 425 SAE gross horsepower.
 This made the 6.1 L Hemi the most powerful V8 engine that Chrysler had put in a production vehicle at the time.
 The SRT8 can accelerate from 0-60 mph in 4.8 seconds (5.0 average).